Ben-Helms/Iterative-individual-tree-segmentation-for-TLS/README.md

 ## **Inputs:**

-  1 - A list of LAS files.
+  1 - A list of LAS files (this repo comes with an example file.
+Be sure to remove any additional LAS files if pushing the entire project back to the repo because additional files are too large to upload properly).

-  2 - A CSV containing manually collected tree diameter and height data used as the reference data to build an empirical cumulative distribution function (ECDF) for the iterative resegmentation process.
+  2 - A CSV containing manually collected tree diameter and height data used as the reference data to build an empirical cumulative distribution function (ECDF) for the iterative re-segmentation process.
 Crown width can be estimated using equations from Bechtold (2004).

   * ***Note***: The tree list should include the dominant tree species being inventoried and correspond to the geographic region of interest.
-A tree list containing ponderosa Pine (*Pinus ponderosa* ) and Douglas-fir (*Pseudotsuga menziesii*) data obtained from Colorado Front Range FIA plots is included in the repository.
+A tree list containing ponderosa Pine (*Pinus ponderosa*) and Douglas-fir (*Pseudotsuga menziesii*) data obtained from Colorado Front Range FIA plots is included in the repository.

 ## **Outputs:**